Array (Sequential Storage)

 Add

-Adding elements to a fixed-size array can be a bit tricky.
-There are several situations to consider.
+Adding elements to a static array can be a bit tricky, depending on where you want to add them.

 Case 1: Append an element to the end of the array

-For example, I have an array of size 10 with 4 elements in it.
-Now I want to add another element at the end.
-What should I do?
+For example, I have an array of size 10 with 4 elements.
+If I want to add a new element at the end, what should I do?

-It’s very simple—just assign a value to the next index.
-Here is the basic code logic:
+It's simple.
+Just set the value at the next available index.
+Here is how the code usually looks:

 // An array of size 10 already contains 4 elements